 Tools help Optimizely Opal take action on your behalf.
-Each tool performs a specific task, like creating a campaign, uploading files, or generating images.
-They connect natural language requests to specific actions, so you do not need to know the underlying systems or commands.
+Each tool performs a specific task, like creating a campaign, uploading files, or generating images, and connects your natural language requests to the right action automatically.
+Opal handles the technical details behind the scenes, so you can focus on the outcome instead of manually running searches, uploading files, or calling APIs yourself.

 Think of tools as attachments on a Swiss Army knife.
 Each one serves a unique purpose.